yujunz/gitlab.com-runbooks/howto/about-gitlab-com.md

 ```

 relevant bits of config:
+- node-exporter (there are no other exporters, we do not ship logs anywhere)
 - secrets in gitlab-vault (tls certs)
 - nginx
-- nginx config for about-src.gitlab.com
+- nginx config for about-src.gitlab.com (contains config for about.gitlab.com, review apps and redirects within about.gitlab.com)
-- nginx config for redirects
+- nginx config for redirects (redirects for four old links, almost never changes)
-- gitlab-runner (gitlab-runner config or gitlab-runner register command are not managed with Chef!)
+- gitlab-runner (only installs the package, gitlab-runner config or gitlab-runner register command are not managed with Chef!)
 - cron to prune review apps

 # AWS DNS entries (production console) #